 Seeing your little boy touch his penis or even showing it to other people can be alarming for adults.
 But the thing is, little kids are pretty oblivious when it comes to the concept of "private parts" especially since they're still discovering new things everyday.

-In fact, it's pretty normal for kids to go through this phase.
+In fact, it's pretty normal if a child touches his private parts - it is just a phase.
 Kids are not just exploring their own bodies, they're also curious about the bodies of other people as well.

 This is especially true for little boys and girls who have yet to find out the difference between being male and being female.

 For adults, watching kids touch their private parts, or even touch another child's private parts can be alarming.
 But, it is important to know that there's no sexual meaning behind what they're doing.
 This exploration is purely a result of their curiosity.